klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 pieces of code compiled with different sets of such libraries and compilers because there can be conflicts in names in the libraries.

-On LUMI we don't use the standard EasyBuild toolchains but our own toolchains specifically for Cray and these are precisely the `cpeCray`, `cpeGNU`, `cpeAOCC` and `cpeAMD` modules already mentioned before.
+LUMI doesn't use the standard EasyBuild toolchains but its own toolchains specifically for Cray and these are precisely the `cpeCray`, `cpeGNU`, `cpeAOCC` and `cpeAMD` modules already mentioned before.